 by Mike Ratliff

-Strive for peace with everyone, and for the holiness without which no one will see the Lord.
-(Hebrews 12:14 ESV)
+14 Pursue peace with all men, and the sanctification without which no one will see the Lord.
+Hebrews 12:14 (NASB)

 Are we to accept the profession of faith from everyone who claims to be a Christian?
 This is a hot button issue in our time.
 I know of several people who once fellowshipped here who no longer do because they are convinced that it is wrong to rebuke and contend with those who profess faith in Christ, but whose fruit show otherwise.
 What about this fruit?
 Is it an indication of the veracity of one’s faith?
 According to Hebrews 12:14 we see that only those who possess holiness will see the Lord.
 This is a way of saying that those who will see the Lord, those who are truly saved, will possess some degree of personal holiness.